 Chief Executive Officer

-Michael Blake was appointed Chief Executive Office of Coutts & Co Ltd effective May 2015.
+Paul Horner was appointed Chief Executive Office of Coutts & Co Ltd effective March 2016.

 He began his banking career at Barclays, where he spent 15 years in various business-facing, operational and risk management roles.
 Paul holds a Masters degree from the University of Oxford.